 On a very short notice once again, I was asked to travel to Ahmedabad.
-This city again being on my list of ‘to be visited’ cities, I jumped at the opportunity.
+This city again is on my list of ‘to be visited’ cities, I jumped at the opportunity.
 Though it meant squeezing everything that I was supposed to do in 5 working days into 3.5 days.
 And also collating information about all the places of interest in Ahmedabad.
 First 20 hours were dedicated to the work for which I came here.
-And then I started exploring this laid back serene city.
+And then I started exploring this laid-back serene city.

 Ahmedabad Short Visit